 - A course you have enrolled in, whether it is related to education or not.

 - At a national group or association for people from your home country or who speak your language

 - Community centers such as the local library.
 Look for conversation groups, opportunities to engage in shared activities, and gatherings for people of your age group, like young professionals or retirees.

 Find a Home in Your New Homeland

 Although you may not have internet set up in your residence as soon as you arrive, there are other places you can get online.
-Check out some internet cafes, or find out what kind of setup your school has for internet and email.
+Check out some internet cafes, or find out what kind of setup your school has for the internet and email.

 A priority could be opening a bank account when you arrive.
 Your school will probably be able to help you with this.
-Once you get your bank account opened, look into getting an ATM card and credit cards.
+Once you get your bank account opened, look into getting an ATM card and credit card.
 This will prevent you from having to send money home each month to pay your credit card bills.
 You’ll also avoid having to pay transaction fees for purchases in currencies other than that of your home country.

 Once you get settled in your home, you’ll feel more prepared to take on the challenge of teaching internationally.
-Following these steps will help make that adjustment process simple, and get you ready to go in no time!
+Following these steps will help make that adjustment process simple and get you ready to go in no time!